RUTH808/100-Projects-2026/README.md

 3) Doc-Intelligence, useds claude API to give a summary, key points and answer questions based on the .docx or whatever content you've pasted.
 4) Prob1 is a QR code decoder, it decodes QR codes assigned in the Images folder and stores in a .csv file.
 5) Qrscanner2 is upgraded version of the previous QR scanner/decoder.
 It can now use CV to read real time QR codes and decode them, since camera not available added a mock camera to test it (also has code incase a real camera is invovled).
 It also has a dashboard which displays crucial information along with the QR its decoding and stores in a csv.
+6) ALPR_Project - Automatic License Plate Recognition, recoginises license plates.
+Has image processing using OpenCV, plate and character detection using YOLOV11.
+Uses mock camera, similar to previous project.
+Needs python version 11 to run it.
+Used roboflow to train the model, also to run the model use roboflow api.
 note: commands to run node.js
 npm create vite@latest my-project-name -- --template react cd my-project-name